mollerse/gulp-embedlr/README.md

 This plugin is meant as an alternative to the [connect-livereload](https://github.com/intesso/connect-livereload) middleware or a browser plugin.
 For example with a simpler static server like [ecstatic](https://github.com/jesusabdullah/node-ecstatic) or simply `python -m SimpleHTTPServer`.

+A complete example using embedlr is available [here](https://gist.github.com/mollerse/8450954#file-gulpfile-js).

 ## License